Axway/mft-convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/Transfer_records_in_the_catalog.md

 title: "Transfer records in the catalog"
 linkTitle: "Transfer records in the catalog"
 weight: 150
---- Transfer commands are used to initiate the sending or receiving of files, or the sending of messages, with a partners.
+---Transfer commands are used to initiate the sending or receiving of files, or the sending of messages, with a partners.
 The records of these transfer commands specify the: